At a Glance

 Here's an example of how to write tasks that will be blurred:

-When you receive your video results, you will still hear the participant speaking their thoughts aloud as they complete the task, but the video of their entire screen will be blurred, so you will not see their non-sensitive PII.
+After receiving the video results, you will still hear the contributor speaking their thoughts aloud as they complete the task.
+But their entire screen will be blurred in the video, so you will not see their personal information.
+Note that the video is blurred when saved to our screeners, so no un-blurred version is saved.

-Using a screener question, screen for participants who are willing to use their real information but let them know that it will be blurred.
+Using a screener question, screen for contributors who are willing to use their real information but let them know it will be blurred.
 In the screener, include language such as:

 - Yes, I am willing to log into my account